UniExeterRSE/intro-version-control/_episodes/12_ignoring_files.md

 ```

 Notice how we still have some commits that have not been pushed to the remote
 repository.
-We'll tidy up by pushing these commits, so that our local repository
+We'll push these commits now, so that our local repository and remote
-and remote repository are up-to-date with each other:
+repository are up-to-date with each other:

 ```
 $ git push origin